How to Install and Secure Rooftop Solar Racking Systems

 Are special tools required to install rooftop solar racking?

-While standard electrician tools are used, several specific items are essential.
+While many standard electrician tools are used, several items are essential.
 A torque wrench is critical to tighten clamps and bolts to manufacturer specifications, preventing over-tightening that can damage modules or under-tightening that can lead to loose components.
 A good multimeter is necessary for the final electrical continuity test.
 Additionally, tools like a chalk line, stud finder, and laser level are invaluable for a straight and secure layout.

 Continuing Education by State